gangz/Tetris/IoP_Tetris.md

 ##Why I write the program
 I try to have a small example about IoP.

+## Benefit
+Very clear thinking flow.
+No any uncessary service
+Think single thing in same time.
+What you think is what you get.
+Put the domain model in mind.
+Refine them quickly.

 ##Progress

 1. I start from a Game class.
 It is the first one I know.